crosswalk-project/crosswalk-website/contribute/00-Overview.md

 through the [Issues](https://crosswalk-project.org/jira),
 or hop on IRC and ask what people could use help on.

 Be sure to follow the [contribution guidelines](#contribute/contributing-code) as you develop your changes.
-By submitting your contributions to Intel, you agree that your contributions are licensed to Intel under the terms of the [BSD 3 Clause license](http://opensource.org/licenses/BSD-3-Clause).
-If you do not agree to these licensing terms, please do not submit your contributions to Intel.
+By submitting your contributions to the Crosswalk Project, you agree that your contributions are licensed to Intel under the terms of the [BSD 3 Clause license](http://opensource.org/licenses/BSD-3-Clause).
+If you do not agree to these licensing terms, please do not submit your contributions to the Crosswalk Project.

 ## Testing
 Everything related to test scope, test execution plan, and running tests